Attributed Graph Alignment: Proof of the general achievability

-In this section, we present the proof outline of Theorem~\ref{Thm:achievability}.
-We begin with {applying the \emph{maximum a posteriori probability} (MAP) estimator to obtain exact alignment.} Lemma~\ref{Lemma:MAP} states that the MAP estimator simplifies to a minimum weighted distance estimator.
-The proof of Lemma~\ref{Lemma:MAP} can be found in Appendix~\ref{Proof:Lemma MAP}. {Then we prove Theorem~\ref{Thm:achievability} by establishing a slightly more general result that does not require conditions \eqref{eq:cond-nonedgeProb} and \eqref{eq:cond-rho}.
-This general result is stated through two key lemmas.} Lemma~\ref{Lemma:achievability-general} characterizes the achievable region without any additional assumptions.
-Lemma~\ref{Lemma:achievability-sparse} characterizes the achievable region when the graphs are sparse.
-Both of the lemmas are proved using techniques from enumerative combinatorics, such as generating functions.
-We {defer} the proofs and detailed discussions for Lemma~\ref{Lemma:achievability-general} to Section~\ref{sec:proof-achievability} and Lemma~\ref{Lemma:achievability-sparse} to Section~\ref{sec:proof-sparse}.
+In this section, we establish the general achievability result in Theorem~\ref{Thm:achievability-general}.
+In this proof, we first simplify the the optimal estimator for exact alignment, the MAP estimator, to a minimum weighted distance estimator in Lemma~\ref{Lemma:MAP}.
+We then analyze the probability analyze the error probability that a wrong permutation $\pi$ has a lower weighted distance than the true underlying permutation in Lemma~\ref{Lemma:P(error of pi)}.
+The main idea in the proof of Lemma~\ref{Lemma:P(error of pi)} is first bounding the error probability with the probability generating function of the difference of weighted distance.
+The generating function is then further bounded by applying a cycle decomposition to the edge permutation induced by $\pi$.
+With these two key lemmas, the proof of Theorem~\ref{Thm:achievability-general} is then completed by a straightforward union bound argument.
+In the following, we state the two key lemmas and prove Theorem~\ref{Thm:achievability-general} based on them.

-Now let us introduce some basic notation for graphs needed in Lemma~\ref{Lemma:MAP}.
-For any attributed $g$ on the vertex set $\vu\cup\va$ and any permutation $\pi$ over the user vertex set $\vu$, we use $\pi(g)$ to denoted the graph given by applying $\pi$ to $g$.
+To state Lemma~\ref{Lemma:MAP}, we first introduce some basic notation for graph statistics needed in stating the MAP estimator.
+For any attributed graph $g$ on the vertex set $\vu\cup\va$ and any permutation $\pi$ over the user vertex set $\vu$, we use $\pi(g)$ to denoted the graph given by applying $\pi$ to $g$.
 For any two attributed graphs $g_1$ and $g_2$ on $\vu\cup\va$, we consider the Hamming distance between their edges restricted to the user-user vertex pairs in $\eu$, denoted as

 and the Hamming distance between their edges restricted to the user-attribute vertex pairs in $\ea$, denoted as